Final Objects

 Characteristics of Final Objects

-Rich State: Unlike Input Classes, Final Objects contain the full richness of transformed data.
+Rich State: In contrast to Input Classes, Final Objects completely express the richness of the domain.

-The Be Framework captures the temporal existence of objects along two axes:
+In Be Framework, we capture the temporal existence of objects on two axes:

-Traditional programming verifies whether objects have been processed correctly through external tests.
-But what if objects themselves contained evidence of their completion?
-Instead of external verification, intrinsic self-evidence becomes possible.
+In traditional programming, we verify whether an object has been processed correctly with external tests.
+But what if the object itself contained the proof of completion?
+Instead of external verification, immanent self-proof becomes possible.

 Examples